 Source: “Who Gives a Tweet: Evaluating Microblog Content Value” – Paul Andre (Carnegie Mellon University), Michael Bernstein (MIT) and Kurt Luther (Georgia Institute of Technology) – as prepared for CSCW’12, February 11–15, 2012, Seattle, Washington.

 This entry was posted on Tuesday, February 21st, 2012 at 1:49 pm.
-It is filed under Blog Slider, chronology, discover, Live Feed and tagged with research, social media.
+It is filed under chronology, discover, Insight and tagged with research, social media.
 You can follow any responses to this entry through the RSS 2.0 feed.

 Comments are closed.